dr-boris/orderbook-aggregator/README.md

 ## Quick Setup

-Requires Python (tested with 3.13) and pip.
+Requires Python and pip.
+Tested with with 3.11 and 3.13.

 ```
 git clone https://github.com/dr-boris/orderbook-aggregator.git